GitGoPrashis/javascript_projects/README.md

    A utility to generate random numbers, useful for learning randomness in JavaScript.

 6. **Temperature Conversion Program**
-   Converts temperatures between Celsius, Fahrenheit, and Kelvin.
+   Converts temperatures between Celsius, Fahrenheit.

 ## 🛠️ Technologies Used